Nonye2K3/chia/_Footer.md

-I use arch btw, this a footer btw too
+I use arch btw, this a footer btw too!